 This goes out to all of my fellow bloggers, Facebook followers and Twitter followers.
 A plea to just share this story, this message.
 Somewhere, someone knows something.

 Janice’s sister is a friend of mine.
 She continues to search for her sister almost 40 years later.
 40 years.
-Can you imagine not knowing what ever happened to your sister or brother?
-Your son or you daughter?
+Can you imagine not knowing whatever happened to your sister or brother?
+Your son or your daughter?
 I can’t.